 A hyper real and relatively accurate retelling of the reign of Nero in a series of comics that rivals Games of Thrones for intrigue, violence and imaginative richness.

-The adventures of Alix, a young Gallo-Roman man and his travels around the Roman EMpire.
-Although he is not a time traveller, he has been known to leave his own period by two centuries.
+The adventures of Alix, a young Gallo-Roman man and his travels around the Roman Empire during the period of Julius Caesar.
+He meets various notables including Vercingetorix.
+Although he is not a time traveller, he has been known to leave his own period by two centuries to suit the needs of narrative.

 A continuation of the comic, whose heroes are two British gentlemen adventurers – an officer and a scientist-cum-archaeologist.
 In this recent adventure they stumble on an ancient Egyptian mystery.